aaronicsubstances/scalable-ipc/README.md

   * message length is within maximum.
 0 is allowed. reply with error code if otherwise.
   * if pdu isn't the last pdu of message, then the data size is at least 512. reply with error code if otherwise.
   * pdu data size is within maximum. reply with error code if otherwise.
-  * message destination id matches endpoint owner id. reply with error code if otherwise.
+  * message destination id matches endpoint owner id. reply with error code AND endpoint owner id as ack payload if otherwise.

 if message id is already processed, then send back the last ack sent (or construct one for aborted cases).